roy-herzlichkeit/roy-herzlichkeit/README.md

 <h1 align="center">Bonsoir, mon ami!
 Je suis Souharda Roy</h1>
 <h3 align="center">A lazy Full Stack Web Developer</h3>

-- 🔭 I’m currently working on [FianzMeister](https://github.com/cordiality-crypto/FinanzMeister)
+- 🔭 I’m currently working on NIL.

-- 🌱 I’m currently learning **Algorithms, Cybersecurity and more of Web Development** along with my Academics and ein bisschen German
+- 🌱 I’m currently learning **Algorithms, Cybersecurity and more Web Development** along with my Academics and ein bisschen German

 - 👨‍💻 All of my projects will be available on [herzlichkeit3301.in](herzlichkeit3301.in)